stuartleeks/az-apim-tf-export/docs/walkthrough.md

 Once the export is complete, you will see a new folder called `apim-generated` in the `example` folder.
 This folder will have a Terraform file for each API and Product that was exported.
-Additionally, there are `apis` and `products` folders that container any schemas and policies that were exported.
+Additionally, there are `apis` and `products` folders that contain any schemas and policies that were exported.

 Now that the configuration has been exported to the `apim-generated` Terraform module you can include it in the Terraform code.
 To do this, find the commented out section for the `apim-generated` module in `main.tf` file and uncomment it.